-Visitors should be restricted to a limited number of immediate family members; and only adults who are well.
-Visitors who come into contact with suspected case, probable and or confirmed case while in isolation must be trained in the correct use and safe removal of recommended PPE and supervised during the visit.
+Visitors should be restricted to a limited number of immediate family members: and only adults who are well.
+Visitors enter the room of a suspected case, probable and or confirmed case while in isolation must be trained in the correct use and safe removal of recommended PPE and supervised during the visit.
 Direct contact with the patient should not be allowed.
 A log should be kept of any visitors, including contact details.

-Where a suspected case initially tests negative for EVD, but there is no alternative diagnosis and a high index of suspicion remains, consideration should be given to continued isolation and use of the recommended infection control precautions, pending further testing (see Section 8.
-Laboratory testing) and re assessment.
+Where a suspected case initially tests negative for EVD, but there is no alternative diagnosis and a high index of suspicion remains, consideration should be given to continued isolation and use of the recommended infection control precautions, pending further testing (refer to

 Individual organisations may develop institute facility-specific infection control recommendations that exceed the national minimum standard specified here.
-Training in the use of PPE is particularly important when using any additional measures (beyond usual transmission-based precautions), because without sufficient training, additional PPE can be unsafe.
+Training in the use of PPE is particularly important when using any additional measures (beyond usual transmission-based precautions), because without sufficient training, additional PPE can be unsafe (32).

-The CDC guidance includes recommended administrative and environmental controls for healthcare facilities, principles of PPE, training on correct use of PPE, use of a trained observed, designating areas for PPE donning and doffing, selection of PPE for healthcare workers during management of Ebola patients, recommended personal protective equipment for HCW and for observers and preparation for doffing.
+The guidance includes recommended administrative and environmental controls for healthcare facilities, principles of PPE, training on correct use of PPE, use of a trained observed, designating areas for PPE donning and doffing, preparation for doffing, selection of PPE for HCWs during management of Ebola patients and recommended PPE for HCWs and for observers.